 University of Kansas: Research, Evaluation, Measurement, and Statistics

 Not far from Lincoln, NE is Lawrence, Kansas.
-The program here has been around a long time, and is now home to Jonathan Templin, one of the world’s experts on diagnostic measurement models.
+The program here has been around a long time, with excellent faculty.
+Students have an option for practical experience working at the Achievement and Assessment Institute.

 Michigan State University: Measurement and Quantitative Methods

-MSU is home to Mark Reckase, current president of IACAT.
 Like most of the rest of these programs, it is in a vibrant college town.
-The website needs a slight update though!
+The focus is more on quantitative methods than assessment.

 UNC-Greensboro: Educational Research, Measurement, and Evaluation